Do I need to make a pre-operative appointment myself?

 How soon can I resume sex after a hip or knee replacement operation and what positions re safe?

-You can resume sexual activity as soon as you are comfortable, in any position that does not cause discomfort or break your total joint precautions.
+You can resume sexual activity as soon as you are comfortable, in any position that does not cause discomfort or break your joint precautions.

 Are hip precautions for life?